Skip to main content

 Are religious wedding wishes appropriate?
 Toggle answer

-Use religious wording only when you know the couple welcomes it.
-If you are unsure, choose a warm neutral message that celebrates their marriage without assuming their faith.
+Use religious wording only if you know the couple welcomes it.
+If you are unsure, choose a warm, neutral message that celebrates their marriage without assuming their faith.

 TL;DR - Make the Wedding Wish Fit the Couple

 Start with your relationship to the newlyweds.
-A family message can carry memory, a coworker note should stay balanced, a religious blessing needs the right couple, and a funny card only works when the humour feels safe.
+A family message can include a memory, a coworker note should stay balanced, a religious blessing needs the right couple, and a funny card only works when the humor feels safe.